KeyofBlueS/airgeddon-plugins/README.md

 Speed up user interface by making a specifc language strings file.
 Even if slowness will be fixed directly in airgeddon 10.20, this plugin can decrease ram consumption, useful in devices with limited ram memory.

-- Regdomain:
+- Regdomain (minimum airgeddon version: 10.20):
 Set regulatory domain to affect the availability of wireless channels and txpower.
 You can check the country codes database i.e. here https://git.kernel.org/pub/scm/linux/kernel/git/sforshee/wireless-regdb.git/tree/db.txt

-- Custom-Portals:
+- Custom-Portals (minimum airgeddon version: 10.20):
 Put Your custom captive portal files in plugins/custom_portals/PORTAL_FOLDER/PORTAL_FILES.
 You can have multiple PORTAL_FOLDER, then choose one of them inside airgeddon itself.

-- Captured-Handshakes:
+- Captured-Handshakes (minimum airgeddon version: 10.20):
 Put Your captured handshakes files in plugins/captured_handshakes/HANDSHAKES_FILES then choose one of them inside airgeddon itself.